MALDI imaging: Image production

 Images are constructed by plotting ion intensity versus relative position of the data from the sample.
 Spatial resolution highly impacts the molecular information gained from analysis.

 Applications

 MALDI-MSI involves the visualization of the spatial distribution of proteins, peptides, lipids, and other small molecules within thin slices of tissue, such as animal or plant.
 The application of this technique to biological studies has increased significantly since its introduction.
 MALDI-MSI is providing major contributions to the understanding of diseases, improving diagnostics, and drug delivery.
 Significant studies are of the eye, cancer research, drug distribution, and neuroscience.

 MALDI-MSI has been able to differentiate between drugs and metabolites and provide histological information in cancer research, which makes it a promising tool for finding new protein biomarkers.
 However, this can be challenging because of ion suppression, poor ionization, and low molecular weight matrix fragmentation effects.
 To combat this, chemical derivatization is used to improve detection.

+Using chemical derivatization, MALDI-MSI is particularly effective in the field of neurodegenerative disease research.
+The technique enables comprehensive mapping of a wide range of metabolites, such as neurotransmitters and fatty acids.
+These metabolites are crucial for normal brain function and are often implicated in various brain diseases.
+This capability is invaluable for exploring the progression and pathogenesis of diseases such as Parkinson's and Alzheimer's.
+By identifying changes in metabolic pathways early, MALDI-MSI can contribute to the development of better diagnostic markers and therapeutic targets, aiding in earlier detection and more tailored treatments.